 With generous support from Lilly Endowment Inc., the National Association of Evangelicals developed the Financial Health initiative — providing free assessment surveys, resources and online training to pastors and church leaders across the United States.

 The NAE is also partnering with denominations and organizations to provide customized online training courses for the pastors and churches they serve.
 Some groups also have financial assistance grant opportunities through our partnership.
 Click on the partner logo to go to their portal.
 If your organization is interested in becoming a partner, contact Brian Kluth, national director of NAE Financial Health.

 Free Methodist Church - USA

-Based in Winona Lake, Indiana, the Free Methodist Church has 77,000 members in the United States and 850,000 members worldwide in 82 nations.
+Based in Indianapolis, IN, the Free Methodist Church has more than 1.2 million members in 90 countries and more than 15,000 global churches.
 The evangelical denomination falls in the Arminian Protestantism stream with a distinctive emphasis on the teaching of entire sanctification as held by John Wesley, to whom the Free Methodist Church traces its origins.

 Church of the United Brethren in Christ

 The Church of the United Brethren in Christ is a conservative evangelical denomination consisting of about 200 churches in the United States, and another 300 churches scattered among 17 other countries.
 Founded in 1767, the denomination was the first to begin in America.
 Other denominations existed at the time, but they were transplanted from Europe.

 The International Pentecostal Holiness Church is a global movement of disciples of Jesus Christ in 100 nations with 1,600,000 members and over 1,600 IPHC congregations in the United States.
 Founded in the 1890s, the denomination has roots in historic Christianity and traces its distinctives to the Protestant Reformation, the teaching of John Wesley, and the Azusa Street Revival.